modelscope/data-juicer/docs/DeveloperGuide.md

 ]
 ```

+4. When an operator has package dependencies listed in `environments/science_requires.txt`, you need to add the corresponding dependency packages to the `OPS_TO_PKG` dictionary in `data_juicer/utils/auto_install_mapping.py` to support dependency installation at the operator level.

-4. Now you can use this new OP with custom arguments in your own config files!
+5. Now you can use this new OP with custom arguments in your own config files!

 ```yaml
 # other configs